Appeal against a penalty

 - failing to keep adequate records

-Your penalty will be cancelled or amended if you have a reasonable excuse.
+Your penalty may be cancelled or amended if you have a reasonable excuse.

-If HMRC sends you a penalty letter, you can use the appeal form that comes with it or follow the instructions on the letter.
+If HMRC sends you a penalty letter by post, use the appeal form that comes with it or follow the instructions on the letter.

 For Self Assessment, PAYE, VAT and Corporation Tax, there are extra documents you can use or alternative ways to appeal.

-You can now appeal online using HMRC’s PAYE for employers service.
+You can appeal online if you’re registered for HMRC’s PAYE for employers service.
 Once you’ve logged in, select ‘Appeal a penalty’.
 You’ll get an immediate acknowledgment when you submit your appeal.

 If you filed a late VAT or Corporation Tax return

 You can also use these specific forms for:

 - filing a late VAT return if you had a reasonable excuse

 - Corporation Tax if you filed late because of computer problems

 If you do not have an appeal form